cbrand/python-filterparams/README.md

 For evaluating the filter params ordering the [funcparserlib](https://github.com/vlasovskikh/funcparserlib) ([MIT license](https://github.com/vlasovskikh/funcparserlib/blob/master/LICENSE)) module is used.
 Additionally the [Werkzeug](https://github.com/mitsuhiko/werkzeug) ([BSD license](https://github.com/mitsuhiko/werkzeug/blob/master/LICENSE)) package is used for supporting dicts with multiple values in the same key.

+## Bindings ##

+At the moment there does only exist a binding for mapping the filter language on top of SQLAlchemy's declarative models.
+Other ones will be added to the list if they become available:

+- [sqlalchemy-filterparams](https://github.com/cbrand/python-filterparams) - Mapper for [SQLAlchemy](http://www.sqlalchemy.org/) declarative models.

 ## Other Languages ##

 This is a list of projects implementing the same API for other languages.